Eileen Power: Career

 Power was the first woman to be awarded the Albert Kahn travelling scholarship in 1920, despite the panel's concern that ladies 'might commit matrimony' defeating the 'objects of the trust'.
 The Albert Kahn travelling scholarship was founded to "enable persons of proved intellectual attainments to enjoy a year's travel round the world, free from all professional pursuits, with a view to an unprejudiced survey of various civilizations, a comparison of other human values with those already known, and the acquisition of a more generous and philosophic outlook on human life."
 She travelled to India, China and Japan.
 She fell in love with China and returned several times during her lifetime.
 She produced a report on her travels during 1921 entitled Report to the Trustees of the Albert Kahn Travelling Fellowship, September 1920 – September 1921.

 A specialist in medieval history, when broadcasting the BBC schools programmes (with Rhoda Power), she was determined to emphasise social history over dates and battles.

 Her most famous book, Medieval People, was published in 1924.
 In 1927, Power founded the Economic History Review.
 In 1933, she joined the head of LSE, William Beveridge, in establishing the Academic Freedom Committee, an organization that helped academics fleeing from Nazi Germany.
 A critic of Britain's foreign policy, Power was an active member of the Union of Democratic Control.

 From 1926 onward, she and Edward Denison Ross edited The Broadway Travellers, a book series of 26 works which was published by George Routledge & Sons.
 At LSE, she mentored Eleanora Carus-Wilson.

-She was made corresponding fellow of the Medieval Academy of America in 1936, she received an honorary DLitt from Mount Holyoke in 1937.
+She was made corresponding fellow of the Medieval Academy of America in 1936, she received an honorary DLitt from Mount Holyoke College in 1937.

 In 1937, Power married her pupil and colleague, the historian Michael Postan, Professor of Economic History at the University of Cambridge, having previously been engaged to Reginald Johnston, tutor to the last Emperor of China, Puyi.
 She died of heart failure in 1940.

 Her book, The Wool Trade in English Medieval History (1941), was published posthumously.
 Medieval Women was reissued in 1975.
 In the 1940s, her sister endowed a "Power Feast" in Eileen's memory for some of the world's eminent historians to gather in honour of her immense contribution to historical scholarship.
 This is still celebrated at Girton College to this day.

 In 2017, she was featured in a conference, London's Women Historians, held at the Institute of Historical Research.